mrjohndowe/WindowsGSM.MotorTownBTW/README.md

 4. Paste the Login Token on your WGSM GSLT text field.

 ### NOTE
-- max_players this can't be more than 100ish I think <=was hardcoded from what I picked up in the community.
+- max_players this can't be more than 100 ish I think <=was hardcoded from what I picked up in the community.
 Subject to change.
 - When you Install/Start the server you need to copy DedicatedServerConfig_Sample.json.. see instructions below

 ## Set up